gunjivam/gunjivam/README.md

 Well!
 I also do learn new visualization tools wnd technologies in the market.
 I also write article that relates trouble and situations I faced while trying to become a Software Developer.
 I focus more on writing about self-motivation, positivity, self-confidence.
 One of my favorite hobbies is to Code, write, Solve Problems, create new problems.

 ### Brief Description on my current status👋
-- 🔭 I’m currently working as a Software Developer at Clarivate in a team related to Data Science, Machine Learning
+- 🔭 I’m currently working as a Software Development Engineer II at Clarivate in a team related to Data Science, Machine Learning
-- 🌱 I’m currently learning AWS, Machine Learning, Deep Learning
+- 🌱 I’m currently expert in DevOps, Kubernetes, Docker, Terraform, Artifactory, AWS, Machine Learning, Deep Learning
 - 💻 Skilled in Programming, Data Science, Data Engineering and Mathematics
 - 👯 I’m looking to collaborate on anything related to Development, ML, AI and Data Science
 - 💬 Ask me about Mathematics & Problem Solving.
 I can help with anything that is related to Software Engineering, ML, AI, Data Science and Python